Table of Contents

 The brain has opioid receptors built into its reward center.
 When an opiate is ingested it triggers the release of endorphins, known as the brain’s “feel-good” chemicals.
 This causes a sense of euphoria, pain relief, and deep relaxation, a deeply pleasurable effect.
 The brain sends a signal to its reward center that this feels good and should be repeated.

 As repeated use of the drug continues, the brain will begin reducing the natural production of endorphins, which is a sign that tolerance is increasing.
-This often motivates someone to take higher doses than what is prescribed, or to dose at more frequent intervals.
+This often motivates someone to take higher doses than what is prescribed or to dose at more frequent intervals.
 Because the drug mimics natural brain chemicals, such as dopamine, the brain will stop producing its own dopamine, becoming dependent on the drug.
 When the individual attempts to stop using the opiate, he or she will experience highly unpleasant withdrawal symptoms within hours.

 What are the Signs of Opiate Addiction?

-As with all psychoactive substances, the signs and symptoms associated with opiate addiction may start off subtly.
-Gradually, however, as tolerance and dosage increases the signs of addiction will become more evident.
+As with all psychoactive substances, the signs and symptoms associated with an opiate addiction may start off subtly.
+Gradually, however, as tolerance and dosage increase the signs of addiction will become more evident.
 Being able to recognize the signs of opiate addiction is the first step in getting help for yourself or a loved one.
 The next step is to actively seek the necessary lifesaving treatment.

 Signs of opiate addiction include:

 Addiction behaviors.
 There are specific hallmark signs of addiction, including: